 - All disinfectants will be neutralized before being released into the surrounding medium.
-Juveniles on land-based facilities will be isolated from disease agents, birds and animals as well as from unauthorised personnel. - Regular inspections for reportable diseases and pathogens will be done on land-based juveniles as well as on ranched abalone. - Detailed records will be kept of mortalities, effluent/influent treatments and veterinary reports. - A suitable time period will be allowed for detection of all non-target species (including nonpathogenic parasites and diseases) between acquisition of spat from the in-house hatchery and Abagold and introduction to the sea.
+Juveniles on land-based facilities will be isolated from disease agents, birds and animals as well as from unauthorised personnel. - Regular inspections for reportable diseases and pathogens will be done on land-based juveniles as well as on ranched abalone. - Detailed records will be kept of mortalities, effluent/influent treatments and veterinary reports. - A suitable time period will be allowed for detection of all non-target species (including non-pathogenic parasites and diseases) between acquisition of spat from the DBA hatchery and HIK Abalone and introduction to the sea.